Supported file format: CSV or XLSX. Please convert all your files into .CSV or .XLSX format before attempting to import data using Freshsales.

 - Without overwrite: Updates only fields that are empty.

 c.
-Choose format of the date fields in the CSV file: You can choose between one of three options–
+Choose the format of the date fields in the CSV/XLSX file: You can choose between one of three options–

 3. Mapping Fields

-The Map Columns To Freshsales Fields overlay that you now see is exclusively for mapping the columns in your CSV file with the fields available in Freshsales.
+The Map Columns To Freshsales Fields overlay that you now see is exclusively for mapping the columns in your CSV/XLSX file with the fields available in Freshsales.

 Mapping the fields is critical to the success of the import, so here’s a list of know-hows to help you do it right.